Blueberry Lavender Muffins

 - ½ teaspoon dried lavender buds

-- ¾ cup plain unsweetened yogurt or sour cream
+- ¾ cup plain unsweetened yogurt or sour cream, room temperature

 - ¼ teaspoon baking soda

-- 1 ¼ to 1 ½ cups blueberries, fresh or frozen (no need to defrost if frozen) ¼ cup of flour to dust the frozen blueberries with before folding them into the batter (if using frozen only)
+- 1 ¼ to 1 ½ cups blueberries, fresh or frozen (no need to defrost if frozen) ¼ cup of flour to dust the frozen blueberries with before folding them into the batter (if using frozen only), plus a few extras to top muffins with

 For the crumb topping